 Demobilisation was a long process and considered unfair by many.
-Men were demobbed according to the importance of their previous civilian occupation rather than their length of service.
-In February 1920 there were still 125,000 soldiers waiting to be demobbed.
-For the thousands who had only known military service it was difficult to find work and many unemployed.
+Men were demobbed according to the importance of their previous civilian occupation rather than the length of service.
+In February 1920 there were still 125,000 soldiers still waiting to be demobbed.
+For the thousands who had only known military service work was difficult to find and many started peace time unemployed.

 - Discuss the impact of so many men returning to the workforce.
-How do you think the women felt about being dismissed? - Consider Fred Dixon's statement do you think he was treated fairly?
-Do you think the men interviewing him had a valid reason to reject him? - Research facial injuries and the development of plastic surgery, in particular Harold Gillies. - How does the treatment of post-traumatic stress now compare with how shell shock was treated?
+How do you think the women felt about being dismissed?
+Consider Fred Dixon's statement do you think he was treated fairly?
+Do you think the men interviewing him had a valid reason to reject him? - Research facial injuries and the development of plastic surgery, in particular Harold Gillies. - How does the treatment of post traumatic stress now compare with how shell shock was treated?